Treatment of antenatal depression

 Once on an antidepressant, it is important that you do not stop taking them suddenly, even if you are feeling better.
 Coming off medication should be a carefully planned process and discussed with your GP or psychiatrist.

 You may initially have concerns about taking antidepressant medication.
 However, it’s important to consider the risks and benefits of medication for you personally.
 This includes considering the impact that depression is currently having on your ability to function from day to day.

 With advice from many and varied medical professionals, I chose to stay on my medication throughout my second pregnancy with my daughter, and remained on them up until a year over her birth.
 This decision was based on the simple equation of benefits outweighing risks.
 I resisted any kinds of social pressures to go off them until I knew, in my heart of hearts, I was well and truly ready.

 Medication can help get you to a place that you can then develop strategies to get on top of depression, through the described psychological treatments.
 Trying to engage in these therapies with severe depression is likely to be too difficult.
 This is because severe depression can be so debilitating.
 Thus, medication is recommended as the first step, followed by psychological treatments, to the road to recovery.

 This type of treatment is only used in pregnancy for the treatment of severe depression when other treatments are not having any effect and the risk of not treating symptoms (such as suicidal thoughts) outweighs the risk of the treatment itself.

-As this is a very specialist treatment, it can only be prescribed by a perinatal psychiatrist who generally performs the treatment alongside your obstetrician and a specialist obstetric anaesthetist.
+Electroconvulsive therapy is a very specialist treatment.
+It can only be prescribed by a perinatal psychiatrist who generally performs the treatment alongside your obstetrician and a specialist obstetric anaesthetist.
 Together, the specialist team will work to ensure the close monitoring of you and your unborn baby.
-The risks to the woman and baby from the treatment are low and, in many cases, is a life-saving treatment for women with severe depression in pregnancy.
+The risks to the woman and baby from the treatment are low.
+In many cases, is a life-saving treatment for women with severe depression in pregnancy.